Thornton-le-Clay

-Thornton-le-Clay is a village and civil parish in the Ryedale district of North Yorkshire, England.
+Thornton-le-Clay is a village and civil parish in North Yorkshire, England.
 It is about 8 mi north-east of York.

 History

-The village is mentioned in the Domesday book as Torentune in the Bulford hundred.
+The village is mentioned in the Domesday Book as Torentune in the Bulford hundred.
 There are three references in total.
 The first as being part of Fostun manor; secondly as part of Bulmer manor and lastly as part of the Bolesforde Wapentac.
 The etymology of the name is Old English and means settlement enclosed by thorn bushes.
 The suffix relates to the nature of the soil in the surrounding area.

 Governance

 The village lies within the Thirsk and Malton UK Parliament constituency.
-It is within the Hovingham & Sheriff Hutton electoral division of North Yorkshire County Council and also in the Sheriff Hutton ward of Ryedale District Council.
+It is within the Hovingham & Sheriff Hutton electoral division of North Yorkshire Council.
+From 1974 to 2023 it was part of the district of Ryedale.

 Geography

 According to the 2001 UK Census the population is 187.
 Of these, 157 were over sixteen years of age and 96 of them were in employment.
 There were 83 dwellings, of which 48 were detached.
 The 2011 Census showed a population of 209.
 Foston Primary School, built in 1844 but much improved and extended, is located on the outskirts of the village.

 The nearest settlements are Foston, North Yorkshire 0.7 mi to the east; Bulmer, North Yorkshire 1.8 mi to the north-east; Flaxton, North Yorkshire 1.6 mi to the south and West Lilling 2.1 mi to the west.